converged-computing/oras-csi/docs/install.md

 # Install

 Note that you need the `--allow-privileged=true` flag set for both API server and kubelet (default value for kubelet is `true`).
+Also note that this is currently being developed on minikube, and we haven't gotten it working on kind (or interacting with a local registry yet).

 ## Options